 Spouses should have reasons why they want to dissolve the marriage.

 If the couple is married to a covenant, the spouse who wishes to terminate the relationship must go through a special counseling session so that the court can make sure that the spouses are really willing to divorce.

-You need to file completed divorce form documents in court and transfer copies to your spouse.
-After that, the court will set the date of the first hearing regarding your case.
+Interested parties need to file completed divorce form documents in court and transfer copies to their spouses.
+After that, the court will set the date of the first hearing regarding the case.
 The minimum waiting period is 30 days.

-If you want to get a divorce in Arkansas, then at least one of the spouses must reside in the state for 60 days prior to filing a lawsuit.
+If the interested party want to get a divorce in Arkansas, then at least one of the spouses must reside in the state for 60 days prior to filing a lawsuit.
 Required condition is a non-stop residing in the state within 3 months before the end of the marriage dissolution, when the court issues the final decree on the divorce.

 Couples who are married to a covenant can get a divorce in Arkansas only after an authorized consultation.
 Causes of divorce can be as follows: